firstcoders/stemplayer-js-monorepo/README.md

 ## Workflow & CI

-### Versioning and Conventional Commits

 This repo enforces [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/).
-When used in combination with lerna, it becomes a very powerful tool to manage package releases.
+When used in combination with lerna, it becomes a useful tool to manage package releases.

-Do not push to master directly.
-The CI is triggered through pull requests, in the following fashion:

-- When a pull request is created or updated the test suite is run
-- When a pull request is merged into the branch named `development` packages (and SAR application) is published as _pre-release_.
-- When a pull request is merged into the _master_ branch, packages (and SAR applications) are published as _release_
-- Releases follow [semantic versioning](https://semver.org/) which is achieved via the combination of lerna and conventional commits.

 ### Commit hooks